chef-customers/dockerized-chef-services/README.md

 ## Deployment notes

-some environments may require the following, particularly if Elasticsearch refuses to start:
+Some environments may require the following, particularly if Elasticsearch refuses to start:

 ```
 sudo cat > /etc/sysctl.d/00-chef.conf <<EOF
 vm.swappiness=10